justaugustus/steering/charter.md

 ### Resignation

 If a committee member chooses not to continue in their role, for whatever self-elected reason, they must notify the committee in writing.
-As a courtesy, such notifications should be given at least 30 calendar days in advance of their departure.

-The committee can choose to accept a member's resignation and carry out offboarding procedures at any time following the written notice.

 ### Removal